 [click_to_tweet tweet=”Are our praise and worship sets too abstract? #praiseandworship #worshipleader #worshipsongwriter #worshipsong” quote=”Are our praise and worship sets too abstract? “]

 The lyrics of a lot of our praise and worship songs are abstract.
-They are about grace and freedom and fear and sin and victory and you get the picture.
+They are about grace or freedom or God’s sovereignty or sin or victory and you get the picture.
 These are really, really good things to sing about, but we need to think about them more concretely.

 Let me be clear.
 There is nothing inherently wrong with songs about abstract ideas.
 Psalm 145, a psalm of praise, is mostly abstract.
 If David can write a song like this, so can you.
 But a steady diet of this type of song is a problem–and we sing a lot of them.

 At least some, if not most, of our songs need to be concrete.
 In Psalm 98 we find harps and trumpets, the sounds of singing, ram’s horns, and geographic features: the sea, rivers, and mountains.
 In Psalm 103, we have “diseases,” “the pit,” “eagles,” “the east,” “the west,” “father,” “children,” “dust,” “grass,” “flowers,” “wind,” “children’s children,” “angels” and “servants.”